-A protoboard designed for multi-IC digital prototyping.Designed by mmcpart, Ships from United States of America
+A protoboard designed for multi-IC digital prototyping.Designed by mmcpart in United States of America

 Design Features This board offers an electrical engineer's take on what an ideal prototyping board should look like, especially when working with integrated circuits in through-hole DIP packages.
 T...Read More…